Cynicrom/youtube-clone/README.md

 # Project: YouTube Clone

-This project is a clone of YouTube's main page made using HTML and CSS.
+This project is a clone of youtube.com made using HTML and CSS.

 ## How to view the project